flutter/news_toolkit/docs/docs/overview.md

 # The name of your application as displayed on the device for end users.
 ?
 What is the user-facing application name?
 (Flutter News Template)

-# The name of your application's package in the pubspec.yaml (developer facing name).
-# This must follow dart package naming conventions: https://dart.dev/tools/pub/pubspec#name
-?
-What is the application package name? (flutter_news_template)

 # The application identifier also know as the bundle identifier on iOS.
 ?
 What is the application bundle identifier? (com.flutter.news.template)